niellevince/cfdrive/.trae/rules/project_rules.md

 Guidelines:

-1. Everytime we change things, update package version in package.json
+1. Everytime we change things, update version and README.
+And add change log.